RantAI-dev/Book5-LMVR/content/docs/foreword2.md

 </p>

 <p style="text-align: justify;">
-This book, <em>LMVR - Large Language Model via Rust</em>, is designed to guide you through both the theoretical and practical aspects of LLMs.
+This book, LMVR - Large Language Model via Rust, is designed to guide you through both the theoretical and practical aspects of LLMs.
 It emphasizes the importance of a strong mathematical foundation while introducing you to the practicalities of implementing LLMs using Rust.
 By doing so, it bridges the gap between high-level mathematical concepts and low-level system implementation, offering a comprehensive guide for those looking to excel in this field.
 </p>

 <p style="text-align: justify;">